 |(+$5,000 wood - $5,000 cash)||–||$0||=||$0|

-The debit entry increased the wood account, and cash was decreased with a credit, so that the total change in assets equals zero.
+The debit entry increases the wood account, and cash decreases with a credit so that the total change in assets equals zero.
 Liabilities remain unchanged at $0, and equity remains unchanged at $0.

 |Account #||Account title||Debit||Credit|